-The supplementary information set out on pages 81 to 91 does not form part of the consolidated and separate financial statements and is presented as additional information.
+13. The supplementary information set out on pages 80 to 90 does not form part of the financial statements and is presented as additional information.
 I have not audited these schedules and, accordingly, I do not express an opinion on them.